LAB02-Research/DeepL-Translator/README.md

 ### Credits and Licensing

-Thanks to DeepL for provided such a great translation service!
+Thanks to [DeepL](https://deepl.com) for providing such a great translation service!

 And a big thank you to all other packages: